bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 ### Forking

-Github.com allows users to create their own copy of a repository (as long as it is public) and do whatever work you would like to under your own account.
+Github.com allows users to create their own copy of a repository (as long as it is public) and do whatever work they would like to under their own account.
 This is called "Forking".
-Essentially, this will create a new branch of the repo, enabling you to later reincorporate("pull") the changes you made to this branch with the master branch you originally forked from.
+Essentially, this will create a new branch of the repo, enabling you to later reincorporate ("pull") the changes you made to this branch with the master branch you originally forked from.

-In order to fork a repo, you will visit the Github repo of your choosing (for this exercise, we will be using [this](http://github.com/lambdaschool/precourse) repo).
-Anywhere you go within the repo, you will see a "Fork" button in the upper right hand corner; click this.
+In order to fork a repo, you must first visit the Github repo of your choosing (for this exercise, we will be using [this](http://github.com/lambdaschool/precourse) repo).
+Anywhere you go within that repo, you will see a "Fork" button in the upper right hand corner; click this.
 Github will take a moment and copy all the data to your account.
 It will then be available for you to work on.

 ### Cloning

-In order to work on a project you must clone (download) it to your local machine.
-To do this, visit the top level of the forked repo on your own account, and click on the green button in the upper right hand side of the page that says: "Clone or Download" a dropdown should appear and will can click on the clipboard icon to copy the address.
-(Note: you can download the entire repo, but this is not advised as cloning will do quite a few steps for you behind the scenes that will make your life much easier.)
+In order to work on a project, you must clone (download) it to your local machine.
+To do this, visit the top level of the forked repo on your own account, and click on the green button in the upper right hand side of the page that says: "Clone or Download".
+A dropdown should appear.
+You can then click on the clipboard icon to copy the address.
+(Note: You can download the entire repo, but this is not advised as cloning will do quite a few "behind-the-scene" steps for you that will make your life much easier.)

 Once you have the address copied, return to your terminal window and enter the following: